unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Documentation

-The documentation for `gateway-engine` can built with the [Sphinx Documentation](http://www.sphinx-doc.org/) tool.
+The documentation for `gateway-engine` can be built with the [Sphinx Documentation](http://www.sphinx-doc.org/) tool.
 The `Makefile` has been modified to include the creation of a single PDF.

 To create the docs, simply run: